DeepMotion/Animate-3D-REST-API/README.md

 "data" <event data>
 }

-The following table explains the currently supportedevent types and their data sub-attributes.
+The following table explains the currently supported event types and their data sub-attributes.
 Data sub-attributes is also a JSON object:

 ```